xpxop/737AEFCU/README.md

 Version: 2021.4.1-alpha

+my COPYRIGHT but FREE to use - I will never charge for this!

 ## What works or should work

 * AP follow - stick follows yoke movement during AP (CMD A/B) on